School of Journalism and Mass Communication

 This course focuses on the advancement of creative thinking and translating those skills into developing a creative concept to support an advertising strategy.
 This class will provide tools to develop ideas, and an understanding how the creative team works with other teams in advertising.
 Prerequisite: MC 3367 and MC 4317; A minimum grade of "C" is required in all prerequisites.

-This course is a senior portfolio course integrating a variety of mass communication skills to produce a substantial project or research for the Mass Communication major capstone.
-Students work with the guidance of their supervising professor to complete the project or research.
+This course integrates a variety of mass communication skills to produce a substantial project or research for the mass communication major capstone.
 Prerequisite: MC 3360 with a grade of "C" or better.

 Grade Mode: Standard Letter